bergie/bergie.github.com/_posts/2013-06-07-mobile-first-web.md

 [CSS Media Queries](http://css-tricks.com/css-media-queries/) make responding to different form factors quite easy.
 And besides that, they also make it easy to optimize for the [different screen densities](http://developer.android.com/training/multiscreen/screendensities.html#TaskProvideAltBmp) we now have.
 This way your images will look sharp on anything the users have, from the "retina-class devices" to the lowest-specced Chinese smartphone, while requiring the user to only download the assets that their device can utilize.

+The devices people use to access the services you provide will vary greatly not only in their display capabilities, but also in the ways you can do input.
+Some will have mice and physical keyboards, but an increasing amount will instead have a touchscreen.
+For these users, it is a big service to use the correct [HTML5 input types](http://sixrevisions.com/html5/new-html5-form-input-types/) so that the on-screen keyboards and widgets can adapt to the content being entered.

 ## The web is not native

 The web is its own platform, and as such it is *foolish to try and mimic traditional desktop applications*.
 It will never feel quite right whatever you do.